Thomas H. Ince: Inceville

 Ince's aspirations soon led him to leave the narrow confines of Edendale and find a location that would give him greater scope and variety.
 He settled upon a 460 acre tract of land called Bison Ranch located at Sunset Blvd. and Pacific Coast Highway in the Santa Monica Mountains, (the present-day location of the Self-Realization Fellowship Lake Shrine) which he rented by the day.
 By 1912, he had earned enough money to purchase the ranch and was granted permission by NYMP to lease another 18000 acre in the Palisades Highlands stretching 7.5 mi up Santa Ynez Canyon between Santa Monica and Malibu where Universal Studios was eventually established, which was owned by The Miller Bros of Ponca City, Oklahoma.
-And it was here Ince built his first movie studio.
+It was here that Ince built his first movie studio.

 The "Miller 101 Bison Ranch Studio", which the Millers dubbed "Inceville" (and was later re-christened "Triangle Ranch") was the first of its kind in that it featured silent stages, production offices, printing labs, a commissary large enough to serve lunch to hundreds of workers, dressing rooms, props houses, elaborate sets, and other necessities – all in one location.
 While the site was under construction, Ince also leased the 101 Ranch and Wild West Show from the Miller Bros., bringing the whole troupe from Oklahoma out to California via train.
 The show consisted of 300 cowboys and cowgirls; 600 horses, cattle and other livestock (including steers and bison) and a whole Sioux tribe (200 of them in all) who set up their teepees on the property.
 They were then renamed "The Bison-101 Ranch Co.", and specialized in making westerns released under the name World Famous Features.

 When construction was completed, the streets were lined with many types of structures, from humble cottages to mansions, mimicking the style and architecture of different countries.
 Extensive outdoor western sets were built and used on the site for several years.
 According to Katherine La Hue in her book, Pacific Palisades: Where the Mountains Meet the Sea:

 Ince invested $35,000 in building, stages and sets ... a bit of Switzerland, a Puritan settlement, a Japanese village ... beyond the breakers, an ancient brigantine weighed anchor, cutlassed men swarming over the sides of the ship, while on the shore performing cowboys galloped about, twirling their lassos in pursuit of errant cattle ...
 The main herds were kept in the hills, where Ince also raised feed and garden produce.
 Supplies of every sort were needed to house and feed a veritable army of actors, directors and subordinates.